5 Ways to Rediscover Vienna: Palaces, Wine Taverns, and a Hotel Worth the Splurge

 The sun was just setting as we walked outside to the vineyards.
 Across the street, homes on a hillside with lights shining through windows looked inviting.

 Inside, a server offered a glass of “sturm,” which translates to storm.
-Sturm is made from young grapes and tasted like juice, but it has a kick.
-I heeded the warning to, “Go easy on the sturm.”
+Sturm is made from young grapes and tastes like juice, but it has a kick.
+I heeded the warning to “Go easy on the sturm.”

 Four of us sat at a table and tasted sips of wine poured by the host of our table.

 I am more of a beer connoisseur, but after a few sips, I could distinguish between the wines.
-We sampled three whites: a Riesling, a Grüner Veltliner, (Austrian’s signature wine and my favorite) and a Gemischter Satz as well as three reds.
+We sampled three whites: a Riesling, a Grüner Veltliner (Austria’s signature wine and my favorite), and a Gemischter Satz, as well as three reds.
 Our table host continued to pour samples as we wrote notes of our impressions on a paper placemat.

 The more wine the guests sampled, the livelier the room became.
 A musical duo entertained and charmed throughout the evening, taking requests from visitors from Vienna, the UK, Canada, and Australia.
 The two performed everything from “New York, New York” to “Waltzing Matilda,” as we sang along.